jwestgard/aws-archiver/README.md

 ```

 ## Usage
 The tool is still under development.
-Currently, there are two primary modes making a deposit:
+Currently, there are two primary modes of making deposits:
-  1. as a single asset specified by the ```-a ASSET``` flag; or
+  1. as a single asset specified by the ```-a ASSET``` option; or
-  2. as a batch defined in a manifest file specified by the ```-m MAPFILE``` flag.
+  2. as a batch defined in a manifest file specified by the ```-m MAPFILE``` option.

 For details on format and creation of batch manifests, see the following section.

 ### Batch manifest file
-Collections of files can be loaded using a manifest file.
-The format of the manifest is a simple text file that lists one asset per line, in the form ```<md5 hash> <whitespace> <absolute local path>```.
-This is the same line format as the output of the UNIX ```md5sum``` utility.
-As a convenience, a script to generate the latter from a directory of files is included in this repostiory's ```bin``` directory.
+Collections of files are loaded using a manifest file.
+The format of the manifest is a text file listing one asset per line, in the form ```<md5 hash> <whitespace> <absolute local path>```.
+This is the same line format as the output of the Unix ```md5sum``` utility.
+As a convenience, a script to generate the latter from a directory of files is included in this repository's ```bin``` directory.

 To create a batch manifest with the included script, do:
 ```